firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-12-18-choose-wisely.md

 ---
 layout: story
-title: Choose Your Own Adventure
+title: Choose Wisely
 author: Fran Wilde
 editor: Julia Rios
 date: 2018–12-18 01:00:01 -0500
 category: short story
-permalink: choose-your-own-adventure
+permalink: choose-wisely
 published: false
 teaser:"The child is already at school, and didn’t forget her wand this time, so this is the perfect moment for dealing with the paperwork that sometimes comes with your latest medical adventure…"
 author-img: fran-wile.jpg